 This is part of a series of stories profiling members of the Niagara Health team and the work they are doing as part of our response to the COVID-19 pandemic.
-Meet Deanna Hannigan, a Dietary Aide at our Douglas Memorial Site in Fort Erie.
+Meet Deanna Hannigan, a Dietary Aide at our Fort Erie Site.

-Deanna Hannigan is providing more than nourishment to patients when she brings meals to their rooms at our Douglas Memorial Site in Fort Erie.
+Deanna Hannigan is providing more than nourishment to patients when she brings meals to their rooms at our Fort Erie Site.

 Deanna, a Dietary Aide with the Niagara Health Food Services team, is also bringing smiles to their faces and brightening their days.

 “They mean everything to me.
 I care a lot about them,” says Deanna, who has been part of the Niagara Health team for 15 years - the first nine years as a personal support worker and the last six working with the Food Services team.
 “When I get them set up with their food, have a chat with them and see them smiling, it is so rewarding.”